software-mansion/react-native-screens/native-stack/README.md

 How the screen should be presented.
 Possible values:

 - `push` - The new screen will be pushed onto a stack.
 The default animation on iOS is to slide from the side.
 The animation on Android may vary depending on the OS version and theme.
 - `modal` - The new screen will be presented modally.
-In addition, this allows for a nested stack to be rendered inside such screens
+In addition, this allows for a nested stack to be rendered inside such screens.
 - `transparentModal` - The new screen will be presented modally.
 In addition, the second to last screen will remain attached to the stack container such that if the top screen is translucent, the content below can still be seen.
 If `"modal"` is used instead, the below screen gets removed as soon as the transition ends.
+- `containedModal` – will use "UIModalPresentationCurrentContext" modal style on iOS and will fallback to `"modal"` on Android.
+- `containedTransparentModal` – will use "UIModalPresentationOverCurrentContext" modal style on iOS and will fallback to `"transparentModal"` on Android.
+- `fullScreenModal` – will use "UIModalPresentationFullScreen" modal style on iOS and will fallback to `"modal"` on Android.
+- `formSheet` – will use "UIModalPresentationFormSheet" modal style on iOS and will fallback to `"modal"` on Android.

 Defaults to `push`.